SPINR-io/spinr-help/wizard/filter-rows/on-filter-popover.md

 @title: Select column
 @content: shortform

-Select a column for which you want to set filters on.
+Select a column and enter a value to filter on.